hms-dbmi-cellenics/releases/README.md

 explanation of how Flux works.

-**Important**: Accordingly, this repo is automatically populated by the CI/CD pipelines of various Biomage deployments.
+**Important**: Accordingly, this repo is automatically populated by the CI/CD pipelines of various Cellenics deployments.
 Do not commit, push, or submit a pull request to change manifests in this repo.
 Pull requests attempting to modify files except documentation will be automatically rejected.